 - The valuation of Sukuk is based on the performance of its assets, while regular bonds are priced based on the credit rating of the issuer.

-Finally, in Nigeria, according to a senior analyst at ARM, Sukuk bonds are usually priced at premium which is slightly higher than regular bonds.
+Finally, in Nigeria, according to a senior analyst at ARM, Sukuk bonds are usually priced at a premium which is slightly higher than regular bonds.
 So, they have the potential to provide higher returns.

 >>Check This: We offer Sukuk investments